gottomy2/Postman-Like-REST-API/README.md

 -------------
 ### JavaDocs Documentation
-Here is full [Documentation](https://gottomy2.github.io/postmanCopyDoc/) of this github project generated thorugh usage of javadocs.
+Here is full [Documentation](https://gottomy2.github.io/postmanCopyDoc/) of this github project generated through usage of javadocs.